-- Waste related services are charged to individual councils on a per-tonne or on a unitsbought basis depending on the specific contract or service provided.
-The value of these transactions is detailed out in note 7. - The year-end balances owed between arc21 and the eleven participant councils are split out in note 14 (debtors) and in note 17a (creditors).
+- Waste related services are charged to individual councils on a per-tonne or on a units-bought basis depending on the specific contract or service provided.
+The value of these transactions is detailed out in note 7. - The year-end balances owed between arc21 and the Participant councils are split out in note 14 (debtors) and in note 17a (creditors).